Messy Brain? Try These Top ADHD-Friendly Organization Tricks

 USet up your space like a crime drama evidence wall: use clear bins, open shelving, labeled pegboards, and color-coded zones.
 When your brain needs visual cues to remember what exists, tucking things away in opaque bins is like sending them into the void.

-Tried-and-true ADHD visibility hacks:
+Tried-and-true visual organization ADHD hacks:

 - A wall-mounted corkboard with “today,” “this week,” and “brain dump” zones